-- The Iran Policy Oversight Act (S. 2119).
-The bill in the 114th Congress contained a provision that would add certification requirements for the Administration to remove designations of Iranian entities sanctioned. - The IRGC Terrorist Designation Act (H.R.
-3646 and S. 2094).
-These bills in the 114th Congress required a report on whether the IRGC meets the criteria for designation as a Foreign Terrorist Organization (FTO).
+- The Iran Policy Oversight Act (S. 2119) contained a provision that would add certification requirements for the Administration to remove designations of Iranian entities sanctioned. - The IRGC Terrorist Designation Act (H.R.
+3646 and S. 2094) required a report on whether the IRGC meets the criteria for designation as a Foreign Terrorist Organization (FTO).
 The Obama Administration argued that the law that set up the FTO designations (Section 219 of the Immigration and Nationality Act [8 U.S.C.
 1189]) applies such designations only to groups, rather than armed forces of a nation-state (which the IRGC is).
 Bills with similar provisions-H.R.
 380, S. 67, and H.R.
 478-have been introduced in the 115th Congress. - Prohibiting Assistance to Nuclear Iran Act (H.R.
-3273).
-The bill in the 114th Congress would prohibit the use of U.S. funds to provide technical assistance to Iran's nuclear program.
-The provision might conflict with the provision of the JCPOA that calls on the P5+1 to engage in peaceful nuclear cooperation with Iran (Paragraph 32), and cause budgetary difficulties for the IAEA. - The Justice for Victims of Iranian Terrorism Act (H.R.
-3457, S. 2086).
-The bill in the 114th Congress would have prohibited the President from waiving U.S. sanctions in accordance with the JCPOA until Iran has completed paying judgments issued for victims of Iranian or Iran-backed acts of terrorism.
-The House passed it on October 1, 2015, by a vote of 251-173, despite Obama Administration assertions that the bill would contradict the JCPOA.
-112 - H.R.
-3728.
-The bill in the 114th Congress would amend ITRSHRA to make mandatory (rather than voluntary) sanctions related to the use by Iranian banks of electronic bank transfer systems such as SWIFT.
+3273) would prohibit the use of U.S. funds to provide technical assistance to Iran's nuclear program.
+The provision appeared to conflict with the provision of the JCPOA that calls on the P5+1 to engage in peaceful nuclear cooperation with Iran (Paragraph 32), and cause budgetary difficulties for the IAEA. - The Justice for Victims of Iranian Terrorism Act (H.R.
+3457, S. 2086) would prohibit the President from waiving U.S. sanctions in accordance with the JCPOA until Iran has completed paying judgments issued for victims of Iranian or Iran-backed acts of terrorism.
+The House passed it on October 1, 2015, by a vote of 251-173, despite Obama Administration assertions that the bill would contradict the JCPOA.106 - H.R.
+3728 would amend ITRSHRA to make mandatory (rather than voluntary) sanctions related to the use by Iranian banks of electronic bank transfer systems such as SWIFT.
 The JCPOA provided for Iran to regain access to SWIFT and other electronic payments systems. - The Iran Terror Finance Transparency Act (H.R.
-3662).
-The bill in the 114th Congress would add certification requirements for the Administration to "de-list" sanctioned Iranian entities.
+3662) would add certification requirements for the Administration to "de-list" sanctioned Iranian entities.
 The House passed the bill but then vacated its vote. - The IRGC Sanctions Act (H.R.
-4257).
-The 114th Congress bill would require congressional action to approve an Administration request to remove a country from the terrorism list and would require certification that any entity to be "delisted" from sanctions is not a member, agent, affiliate, or owned by the IRGC. - The Iran Ballistic Missile Prevention and Sanctions Act of 2016 (H.R.
-4342).
-The 114th Congress bill would impose ISA sanctions on any person determined to have transferred to or from Iran advanced conventional weapons, or any technology or technical information related to those programs. - The Iran Ballistic Missile Sanctions Act of 2016 (S. 2725).
-The 114th Congress bill would require that specified sectors of Iran's economy (automotive, chemical, computer science, construction, electronic, energy metallurgy, mining, petrochemical, research, and telecommunications) be subject to U.S. sanctions, if those sectors are determined to support for Iran's ballistic missile program.
-The provision would appear to violate the JCPOA because the provision could lead to
+4257) would require congressional action to approve an Administration request to remove a country from the terrorism list and would require certification that any entity to be "de-listed" from sanctions is not a member, agent, affiliate, or owned by the IRGC. - The Iran Ballistic Missile Prevention and Sanctions Act of 2016 (H.R.
+4342) would impose ISA sanctions on any person determined to have transferred to or from Iran advanced conventional weapons, or any technology or technical information related to those programs.

-&lt;sup>112 For more information on the issue of judgments for victims of Iranian terrorism, see CRS Legal Sidebar WSLG1358, Terrorism Victims Sue to Enjoin Sanctions Relief under the Iran Nuclear Agreement, by Jennifer K. Elsea, and CRS Report RL31258, Suits Against Terrorist States by Victims of Terrorism, by Jennifer K. Elsea.
+106 For more information on the issue of judgments for victims of Iranian terrorism, see CRS Report RL31258, Suits Against Terrorist States by Victims of Terrorism, by Jennifer K. Elsea.